 - Beans – Cannellini beans, chickpeas, and kidney beans combine to add lots of texture, fiber, and plant-based protein.

-- Orzo – Cooked to al dente, this thickens the soup, making it extra hearty and irresistible.
+- Orzo – Cooked to al dente, this pasta thickens the soup, making it extra hearty and irresistible.

-How to Make Homemade Pasta E Fagioli
+How to Make Copycat Olive Garden Pasta e Fagioli Soup

 - Cook the Meat.
 Warm the olive oil in a large soup pot over medium-high heat.
 Then, add the beef, and cook, breaking it into cubes.
 Drain any excess fat.